He walked toward the shelf and picked up a jade slip.

 But it was real.

-Lu Haotian looked at the faint structure in front of him.
+Lu Haotian looked at the faint structure formed between the pebbles.

 Then let it disperse.